-- Register for Room Selection (before 1pm Wednesday, March 11, 2020)-- you may not participate in the Housing Lottery otherwise!
+- Register for Room Selection before the deadline -- you may not participate in the Housing Lottery otherwise!

 Students who want to pick as an individual do not need to form a group on the Portal.

-Note: Rising-Seniors registered for the Columbia Lottery may only pick their back-up room at Barnard as an individual during the 123 Lottery or sign up for the Guaranteed List.
+Note: Rising-Seniors registered for the Columbia Lottery may pick a backup room at Barnard as an individual during the 123 Lottery or sign up for the Guaranteed List.
 They may not select during the 4, 5, or 6 Lotteries (or as part of a group for the 123 Lottery).